 2-6: Materials and Methods

 Provide sufficient details to enable the experiments to be reproduced.
 Support the techniques and methods used with references.
 Investigations on animals must comply with institutional and/or equivalent guides for the care and use of animals.
 Metric and standard international units should be used in this section and throughout the manuscript.
 Specify the computer software used for statistical analysis and define statistical terms, abbreviations, and symbols applied.

 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.

-Deals with critical review and interpretations of the results, and supported by relevant updated references.
+Deals with critical review and interpretations of the results, and is supported by relevant updated references.
 Repetition of data should be avoided.
 It should end with brief conclusions.
 In Short Communications, Results and Discussion may be combined.

 Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 Financial support affiliation of the study, if exists, must be mentioned in this section.
-Thereby, the Grant number of financial supports must be included.
+Thereby, the Grant number of financial support must be included.

 2-11: Conflict of Interest

 A conflict of interest statement must be placed in the manuscript as below: "The authors declare that there are no conflicts of interest regarding the publication of this manuscript".